 I use this awesome feature a lot, and chances are you do as well.
 But if your computer is running Windows 10 you have probably noticed that the Hibernate option is disabled in Windows 10 by default.
 Luckily, it’s very easy to enable it.
 Here’s how:

 1 – Press the Windows+S key combination to open a “Search” box.

-2 – Type the word control it into the Search box, then select Control Panel from the list of search results
+2 – Type the words power options it into the Search box, then select Power & sleep settings from the list of search results